OISF/suricata/doc/userguide/configuration/exception-policies.rst

      - Midstream pick-up sessions ENABLED (stream.midstream=true)
      - Midstream pick-up sessions DISABLED (stream.midstream=false)
    * - Ignore
-     - Session and app-layer traffic tracked and parsed, log app-layer traffic, do detection.
+     - Session and app-layer traffic tracked and parsed, log app-layer traffic, **do** detection.
      - Session not tracked.
 No app-layer parsing or logging.
+No stream reassembly.
 No detection.
-No stream reassembly.
    * - Drop-flow
      - Not valid.*
      - Not valid.*